-To get you started, we've put together a quick guide on the sport.
-Keep reading to learn how to play, basic rules, and what all the fuss is about.
+To get you started, we've put together a quick guide on pickleball basics.
+Keep reading on to learn how to play, basic pickleball rules and regulations, and what all the fuss is about.
 Then, grab some gear and head out to the court to give it a go!

 What Is Pickleball?

 Pickleball is a court sport similar to tennis and paddle tennis.
 It's the same in that you hit a ball back and forth over a net to win points.
 The court, however, is smaller than a tennis court -- the size of a badminton court.

 The equipment and gear are also a bit different -- paddles and a plastic whiffle-ball-like ball.
 Pickleball rules and regulations and scoring are different as well.

 Players enjoy singles or doubles but doubles are the most popular.

 Pickleball is often played on tennis courts with different lines marked out but proper pickleball courts are popping up across the country.

 There is a national pickleball association called the USA Pickleball Association (USAPA) set up to "promote the development and growth of pickleball in the United States and its territories."
 The USAPA governs the sport -- the official rules, tournaments, rankings, and more.

 There are national championships, players to watch, sponsorship opportunities, training camps, coaches, leagues, pickleball gear, and pickleball fans!

 Once upon a time, in 1965, there was a dog named Pickles that lived on Bainbridge Island just off Seattle in Puget Sound.
 Pickles lived with a family that -- together with friends -- made up a fun paddle game with a wiffle ball to play on gorgeous summer afternoons.